Plutoberth/SonyHeadphonesClient/README.md

 ## Motivation

 I recently bought the WH-1000-XM3s, and I was frustrated that I couldn't change their settings while using my PC.
-So I reverse-engineered the application (for intercompatibility purposes, of course), and created with an alternative application with [Mr-M33533K5](https://github.com/Mr-M33533K5]).
+So I reverse-engineered the application (for intercompatibility purposes, of course), defined the protocol, and created with an alternative application with [Mr-M33533K5](https://github.com/Mr-M33533K5]) according to the definition.

-## Usage
+## Features

+- [x] Ambient Sound Control
+- [ ] Equalizer

+#### If you'd like to implement the equalizer (I can implement the GUI, you'll need to do the rest), please contact me privately via Twitter `@Plutoberth`.

 ### TODO: FILL IN